eesope/1800_202330_TeamDTC03/README.md

 ## 6. Features for Future
 What we'd like to build in the future:
-* We would like to let users post their profile photo
+* Users can post their profile photo
-* We would like to let users share the location with
+* Users can share the location with others
-* ...
+* Users can estimate how much water they drink

 ## 7. Contents of Folder
 Content of the project folder: